spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Number of Digits in the Run ID
 ------------------------------

-The number of digits in the run ID.
-Leadind zeros are added as necessary.
+The total number of digits in the run ID.
+Leading zeros are added as necessary.
 The default is 3.

 .. _addsuffix: